 Dianne Peach studied ceramics at the Central Technical College in Brisbane, then set up "The Pottery Shop" at Upper Mt Gravatt and began teaching in 1966.
-She established a new studio, "Bellbird Pottery", on Mt Nebo Road, Upper Kedron, during the 80s, and moved again to her home stuidio at Newmarket where she practiced for nearly 30 years.
-Now resident on the Sunshine Coast she is making a range of one-off pieces by wheel, hand and cast methods and teaches regularly at Brisbane Institute of Art.
+She established a new studio, "Bellbird Pottery", on Mt Nebo Road, Upper Kedron, during the 80s, then moved to her Newmarket home where she practiced for nearly 30 years.
+Following 5 years at the Sunshine Coast she is now at Kelvin Grove where she is making a range of one-off pieces by wheel, hand and cast methods and teaches regularly at Brisbane Institute of Art.

 Dianne Peach was introduced to pottery in the mid 60s and became part of the second wave of studio potters making high quality functional and decorative ware in the rapidly expanding Australian craft movement.